 “She’s not human.
 I can’t make her human,” says the witch sternly.

-“I want my perfect child,” says the woman.
+“I want my perfect child,” says Victoria.

 The witch’s face shows her annoyance.
 “You want her tamed and obedient to you?
 You know she’s not tamed and obedient by nature.”
 Her voice grows lower and sounds sinister as she continues, “And she’s going back to where she came from one day.
 They’re coming for her.”

 The other woman’s face pales and tears well in her eyes.
 “Then you make sure she’s not going anywhere.”
 Her voice quivers and she pauses.
 In a sterner voice she continues, “Keep them away from her.
 You make sure they can’t get to her.”

 “You know there’s a heavy price to pay when the balance is disturbed and fates tampered?” warns the witch.